MartinMetaksov/mind-capsule/README.md

 ## ✨ What is Story Master?

-**Story Master** is an open-source, work-in-progress web application designed to help game developers and writers:
+**Story Master** is an open-source, work-in-progress desktop application (built with Tauri) designed to help game developers and writers:

 - Capture story ideas quickly
 - Organize lore, characters, worlds, and concepts